 There isn’t a universally accepted definition, but for us, a self-defense tool is an item or group of items you carry for protection and personal defense.

-There’s a wide variety of self-defense tools for women, including your own body (voice, hands, arms, legs), anti-theft bags, personal alarms, safety apps, pepper spray, tasers, keychains, etc.
+There’s a wide variety of self-defense tools for women, including your own body (voice, hands, arms, legs), anti-theft bags, personal alarms, safety apps, pepper spray, tasers, keychains, etc. Each of them is designed to protect you from a different threat and in a different environment.

-We will provide you with the best recommendations of self-defense tools that have low/no risk of self harm, are easy to access and will help you prevent a dangerous situation or protect yourself in case of one.
+- Will help you prevent a dangerous situation or protect yourself in case of one.

 Should you carry a self-defense tool?